melezhik/swat/README.md

 - **project based hook**

     File located at `$project_root_directory/hook.bash`.

     Project based hooks are applied for every route in project and could be used for _project initialization_.

+    **cleanup based hook**

+    File located at `$project_root_directory/cleanup.bash`.

+    Cleanup hook is executed after swat tests are done and could be used for _cleanup procedures_.

 - **route based hooks**

     Files located at `$project_root_directory/$route_directory/hook.bash`.

-Routes based hook are route specific hooks and could be used for _route initialization_.
+    Routes based hooks are route specific hooks and could be used for _route initialization_.

 It is important to note that bash hooks are executed _after swat settings merge done_ , see  ["Swat Settings"](#swat-settings) section to get more about swat settings.